rblack42/ACCweb.cosc2325/Appendix/Tools/Make/MakeIntro.rst

     ASMS = hello.s

-Again, in a larger project thsi wuld produce a space separated list of assembly files for the entire project!
+Again, in a larger project this would produce a space separated list of assembly files for the entire project!